elouazzany/generator-gulp-angular-sub/README.md

 > gulp-angular subgenerator

 ### Why should i use it?
 For now, the great [gulp-angular](https://github.com/Swiip/generator-gulp-angular) (which follow [Best Practice Recommendations for Angular App Structure](https://docs.google.com/document/d/1XXMvReO8-Awi1EZXAXS4PzDzdNvV6pGcuaF4Q9821Es/pub)  provided by angularJS team ) generator does not support sub tasks.
-So i decided to build a this subgenerator that creates those tasks.
+So i decided to build this subgenerator that creates those tasks.

 ## Installation